jonataserpa/jonataserpa/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm a Father, Developer FullStack, Fullcycle, Musician, Mentor, and Future Content Creator
+- I'm a Father, FullStack Developer, Fullcycle, Musician, Mentor, and Future Content Creator
 - 👨🏽‍🎓 I enjoy teaching coding skills as well as helping students & fellow developers
 - 🌱 I'm currently expanding my knowledge in microservices
 - 📚 I'm constantly learning new skills and striving for progress how language GO